John D. Morris

 John David Morris (7 December 1946 – 29 January 2023) was an American young earth creationist.
 He was the son of "the father of creation science", Henry M. Morris, and served as president of the Institute for Creation Research (ICR) from the time of his father's retirement in 1996 until 2020.
 Morris was a creationist author and spoke at a variety of churches.
 Many of his presentations discussed the fossil record and its relation to evolution.

 Biography

-Morris had a B.S. in Civil Engineering from Virginia Tech (1969), an M.S. from the University of Oklahoma (1977) and a PhD in Geological Engineering from the University of Oklahoma (1980).
+Morris earned a Bachelor of Science in civil engineering from Virginia Tech (1969), a Master of Science from the University of Oklahoma (1977) and a Ph.D. in geological engineering from the University of Oklahoma (1980).
 In 1984 he joined the Institute for Creation Research and in 1996 he became its president.

 Criticism

 Critics have disputed Morris' claims.
 For instance, the following statement by Morris:

 From the neck down, certain clues suggested to Johanson that Lucy walked a little more erect than today's chimps.
 This conclusion, based on his interpretation of the partial hip bone and a knee bone, has been hotly contested by many paleoanthropologists!